 We recommend bringing a water bottle, a charged phone, comfortable shoes and a smile.
 Don’t forget to check the weather forecast and prepare accordingly.
-You can also download or print the map, available closer to the event date.
+You can also download or print the map.

 IS THERE A CHANCE THAT WHITE NIGHT MELBOURNE WILL BE POSTPONED DUE TO BAD WEATHER?